 There are a variety of crimes closely related to California's murder law.
 Some because they are the felonies that will trigger the felony-murder rule, described above.
 Others, because they are also offenses that involve the unlawful killing of another.
 These are briefly described below.

-If convicted of Penal Code 187 as attempted murder, you face a life sentence with the possibility of parole.42 You additionally face victim restitution, substantial fines, and a "strike" pursuant to California's three strikes law.
+If convicted of Penal Code 187 as attempted murder, the defendant faces a life sentence with the possibility of parole.42 The defendant additionally faces victim restitution, substantial fines, and a "strike" pursuant to California's three strikes law.

-Penal Code 192(a) PC California's voluntary manslaughter law may be charged when you kill another person during a sudden quarrel or in the heat of passion.
+Penal Code 192(a) PC California's voluntary manslaughter law may be charged when the defendant kills another person during a sudden quarrel or in the heat of passion.
 This charge is very similar to first-degree murder.
-The difference is that voluntary manslaughter doesn't involve malice, since the killing is done spontaneously.43
+The difference is that voluntary manslaughter doesn't involve malice since the killing is done spontaneously.43

 Example: The classic example of a murder charge being appropriately reduced to a voluntary manslaughter charge takes place when a person walks in on his/her partner in bed with another person.
 The type of rage that one experiences when presented with such a startling revelation serves as adequate or reasonable provocation which relieves you of some of the culpability you would otherwise face.

-If convicted of voluntary manslaughter, you face three, six, or eleven years in the state prison.44
+If convicted of voluntary manslaughter, the defendant faces three, six, or eleven years in the state prison.44

-Prosecutors can charge you with Penal Code 192(b) PC California's involuntary manslaughter law when you kill another person
+Prosecutors can charge a defendant with Penal Code 192(b) PC California's involuntary manslaughter law when the defendant kills another person:

 Example: Defendant buys illegal drugs for himself and his girlfriend.
 After taking the drugs himself, he gives some to his girlfriend.
 She overdoes and dies.
 Because the defendant didn't intend to kill his girlfriend.but arguably acted with a conscious disregard for human life by giving her dangerous illicit drugs.he could be liable for involuntary manslaughter.